bao-project/bao-docs/source/development/misra.rst

     # The tag should always be the same name of the file, start with MDR
     followed # by the record ID. tag: MDR1

-    # Optionally, list a deviation permits used as base fot the deviation.
+    # Optionally, list a deviation permits used as a base for the deviation.
     permits:
       - "MDP1"
       - "MPD2"